TLeafWolf/C-_Group_Project/README.md

 ## Implementing a modular approach by using functions (10 points).
-Function to calculate and gets called in the class for order info the total price after the customer completes the order.
-(Deyon)
+Function to calculate and gets called in the class for order info the total price after the customer completes the order. (to be done by Deyon)

 ## Use at least two files in your application.
 (10 points).

 Text File list for things in menu (To Be done By Teresa)

-1 text file to save order in. + ways to store order info in it. (to be done by Ashton)
+1 text file to save order in. + ways to store order info in it. (to be done by Cameron Mayo)

 ## Include the usage of at least two arrays (10 points).